Scholarships and Financial Aid

 - Merlin E. Silverthorn Scholarship: For undergraduate biology, microbiology, environmental health, environmental studies (environmental science emphasis), medical technology, chemistry, computer science, geology, mathematics or physics majors who have at least one year of school remaining.
 Awards are based on academic performance and financial need.

-The department of biology and microbiology occasionally has vacancies for work study students to work in the biology stockroom or in the office.
+The Department of Biology occasionally has vacancies for work study students to work in the biology stockroom or in the office.
 The work tends to be secretarial.
 Faculty who have contracts (rather than federal grants) may hire students to do research.
 Federal grants prohibit faculty from using federal money to pay work study students.

 Some faculty have federal, state or local grants or contracts that provide funds for student research (contact individual faculty).
 In addition, UW Oshkosh has several sources of student funding (see below).